-Though the possessed children in this adventure are not overly threatening to a party of the PCs' level, they still remain one of the more difficult challenges to be faced.
+Though the possessed children in this adventure are not overly threatening to a party of the characters' level, they still remain one of the more difficult challenges to be faced.
 Through a ritual performed by the cult and led by Maregeth, each has been infused with a portion of the spirit of Chernobog.
-The result is similar to the demon-possessed template in the Advanced Bestiary by Green Ronin Publishing except that there is no actual demon in each one but rather just a small portion of Chernobog's influence.

-The children are helpless against the powerful will of Chernobog and do everything they can to bring about the destruction of the PCs.
-Even with the temporary means of suppressing the possession as described in the stat block, they will never truly be free from the deity's influence as long as the black candles in area 13 remain lit.
-Until PCs extinguish those candles, the children remain implacable foes of the PCs and happily go to their own dooms when it is their turn to be sacrificed upon the altar stone.
+The children are helpless against the powerful will of Chernobog and do everything they can to bring about the destruction of the characters.
+While dispel evil temporarily suppresses the possession for 2d6+4 rounds, they will never truly be free from the deity's influence as long as the black candles in Area 13 remain lit.
+Until characters extinguish those candles, the children remain implacable foes of the characters and happily go to their own dooms when it is their turn to be sacrificed upon the altar stone.

-Since the rescue of the children is the primary goal of the adventure for the party, the PCs cannot be successful without extinguishing the candles in area 13.
+Since the rescue of the children is the primary goal of the adventure for the party, the characters cannot be successful without extinguishing the candles in Area 13.
 So one of the major tasks they face is how to deal with the malevolent and possession-empowered children who are out to kill them without harming them at the same time.
 Killing or seriously injuring one of the children - even in self-defense - is an inherently evil act that causes not only legal repercussions in the city but also alignment repercussions with deities.
 Paladins beware!
-A better way to handle them is by striking to subdue with nonlethal damage or using spells that incapacitate rather than harm.
-As the GM, you should guide the PCs away from overtly harmful acts against the children while taking every advantage of the PCs' disadvantage (of course!).
+A better way to handle them is to subdue them or use spells that incapacitate rather than harm.
+As the Referee, you should guide the characters away from overtly harmful acts against the children while taking every advantage of the characters' disadvantage (of course!).

 The children, of course, are under no such compunction against harming the party members and attack with glee while saying obnoxious things such as, "join us; he wants you too!" and, "come to Chaos!"
-To make things just a little bit more awful, the cultists have provided these wretched children with Small sickles that they use to great effect in making terrible wounds on those they hit (especially with their profane attacks ability) while they go after the closest target with great relish and abandon.
-A truly blackhearted GM might rule that the children actively place themselves in harm's way of spells, monsters, physical hazards, etc., and actually force the PCs to rescue them, hacking at them with their little sickles all the while.
-But only a truly black-hearted GM...
+To make things just a little bit more awful, the cultists have provided these wretched children with sickles that they use to great effect in making terrible wounds on those they hit while they go after the closest target with great relish and abandon.
+A truly black-hearted Referee might rule that the children actively place themselves in harm's way of spells, monsters, physical hazards, etc., and actually force the characters to rescue them, hacking at them with their little sickles all the while.
+But only a truly blackhearted Referee ...